 B. One Upper-Level Course (3 credits)

-One from each of two of the following categories: Humanities, Social Sciences, Languages, and Education.
+The elective courses will come from two of the following categories: Humanities, Social Sciences, Languages, and Education.

 Advising in American Studies is mandatory every semester for all majors.
 Students pursuing the major should review the academic benchmarks established for this program.
 See: www.4yearplans.umd.edu.
 Students will be periodically reviewed to insure they are meeting benchmarks and progressing to the degree.
 Students who fall behind program benchmarks are subject to special advising requirements and other interventions.